-Jacobs acts as the Secretary Board of Directors for the Native American Alumni Association at Dartmouth (NAAAD) and the Treasurer on the Board of Directors for CATV (Community Access Television) in White River Jct., VT.
-She has served as a Grant Panelist for the Piscataqua Artist Advancement Grant in Portsmouth, NH; and acted as a VPR Commentator for a story on vintage war poster imagery.
+Jacobs maintains a studio practice in New Hampshire where she is very active in her local community.
+She currently acts as the Secretary Board of Directors for the Native American Alumni Association at Dartmouth (NAAAD) and the Treasurer on the Board of Directors for CATV (Community Access Television) in White River Jct., VT.
+She has served as a Grant Panelist for the Piscataqua Artist Advancement Grant in Portsmouth, NH and acted as a VPR (Vermont Public Radio) Commentator.

 Jacobs is known for her sculpture, jewelry and drawings.
 She uses all three approaches to explore the tension and harmony between natural and man-made, often intermingling unexpected and contradicting materials to explore those relationships.